DonBoscoBlaiseA/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import necessary libraries such as numpy and pandas, also import StandardScaler.
+1. Import StandardScaler to standardize the features and target variable.
-2. Create a function for linear regression and import the csv file.
+2. Implement a function for linear regression with gradient descent, taking input features X1, target variable y, learning rate, and number of iterations as parameters.
-3.
-4.
+3. Add a column of ones to feature matrix X for the intercept term and initialize theta (parameters) with zeros.
+4. Iterate through the specified number of iterations, computing predictions, errors, and updating theta using gradient descent.
+5. Read the dataset into a DataFrame, assuming the last column as the target variable 'y' and preceding columns as features 'X'.
+6. Standardize the features and target variable using StandardScaler, learn model parameters using linear_regression function, and predict the target value for a new data point after scaling it.

 ## Program:
 ```